Sea Fisheries

 (b) that

-is attached to a bag in which scallops scraped off the sea-bed can be
+is attached to a bag in which scallops scraped off the seabed can be collected.

 (1) It